SiLab-Bonn/asiclab/readme.md

    sudo realm join asiclabwin001.physik.uni-bonn.de -v
    ```

-   In this process, authenticate as `admin` account
+   In this process, authenticate as `admin` account.
+This will create remote LDAP+NFS users, plus a local LDAP only lab user, with /home/ director

 1. [Setup the printers!](printer_config.md)

+1.

 1. Follow instructions for running containerized Cadence, if you need it, using `apptainer`.